oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 1. If not yet installed, install Rosetta 2 with the following command:  `softwareupdate --install-rosetta`.
 Rosetta 2 translates Intel-based apps to run on Apple silicon Macs.

-2. Next, we'll create two aliases to make it more convenient to switch between Mac M1s' *ARM* architecture and the emulated *Intel* architecture.
-To do so, run the following in the terminal (change "zsh" to "bash" if you're using a bash terminal):
+2. Next, we will create a Rosetta terminal that emulate the *Intel* architecture.
+To do so, open a new terminal and run the following command (change "bash" to "zsh" if you're using a zsh terminal):
     ```shell
-    $ alias arm="env /usr/bin/arch -arm64 /bin/zsh --login"
-    $ alias intel="env /usr/bin/arch -x86_64 /bin/zsh --login"
+    $ env /usr/bin/arch -x86_64 /bin/bash --login
     ```
-    Now, run `intel` in the terminal followed by `arch`.
-You should see `i386` being printed.
-This is the architecture we'll use for this installation process. (**Note:** To change back to ARM64, run "arm" or simply open a new terminal).
+    This switches the architecture from Mac M1's *ARM* architecture to the emulated *Intel* architecture for the current session.
+To verify this, run `arch` in the terminal and you should see `i386` being printed.
+Proceed with step `3` and `4` using this terminal.
 3. Inside the Rosetta terminal (i386) perform the Downloading and prerequisites steps (**Note:** If `sudo easy_install pyyaml` does not work try using `pip3 install pyyaml`).

 4. Open the rosetta terminal (from step 2) and run `python -m scripts.start`